This article has links to products and services we love, which we may make commission from.

 Peru Hop has developed a variety of tours to suit all time frames and budgets starting from $30 USD (Copacabana to Cusco, minimum 13 hours) to $199 USD ‘The Full South’ Lima to Cusco which includes Paracas, Huacachina, Nazca, Arequipa and Puno (minimum 6 days).

-The backpacker’s bus can start at Lima, La Paz in Bolivia or Copacabana on the border.
+The backpacker’s bus can start at Lima in Peru, La Paz in Bolivia or Copacabana on the border.
 Here’s an example of three Peru Hop itineraries.

 Peru Hop Bus Facilities